 You will be given a sequence of clear aligners.
 Each aligner will be specifically numbered making it easy for you to distinguish which one to use.
 You will need to wear each one for approximately 2 weeks or as advised by your dentist.

 Usually, patients come back every 6-8 weeks (in some instances of high compliance longer).
-Many patients have found this unique factor very accommodating with their lifestyle or work commitments.
+Many patients have found this unique factor very accommodating with their lifestyle, sports, activities or work commitments.

 Your dentist will explain the total number of appointments that are needed to complete the treatment.

 However, unlike traditional braces, there are much fewer appointments involved with the Invisalign treatment.

 Step 6: Retainers

 Once the treatment is completed and you are happy with the alignment of your teeth, you will need a retainer to prevent any relapse of treatment.
 Your dentist will advise you of the best retentions systems.

 This may be a fixed option or a removable option.
 In most cases, both types of retention are used to secure the teeth in the new position.